 What Is Day Trading?

-Day trading is when an investor buys an investment asset and sells it within the same day.
+Day trading involves actively buying and selling securities within the same day, with the goal of profiting from short-term price changes.
 It is possible to day trade many different assets, but not every type of investment makes it possible to day trade.

 The most common types of investment for day traders are the public stocks in companies like Apple, Tesla, BP and HSBC.
 Other investors will day trade markets such as foreign exchange as well as more complex investments such as options and warrants.